Helperbird/website/src/pages/help/how-to-change-the-font-on-any-page.md

 date: 2020-01-01
 youtubeId: vwT8SAJfU3E
 cardTitle: Fonts
-featureDescription: Customize your browsing experience by effortlessly changing the font on any website with Helperbird's easy-to-use extension.
-Follow our step-by-step guide to learn how.
+featureDescription: Learn how to use Helperbird's Font Changer feature to choose dyslexia-friendly fonts like Lexend and OpenDyslexic.
+This guide walks you through enabling the feature and selecting the best font for easier reading
 footer: true
 header: true
 ---

-## Using the Font Changer Feature in Helperbird

-The Font Changer feature in Helperbird allows you to customize the font style on web pages, which can be particularly helpful for enhancing readability or for users with dyslexia.
+Helperbird’s Font Changer feature allows you to choose dyslexia-friendly fonts like Lexend or OpenDyslexic, making reading easier for users with dyslexia.

+---

-### Enabling the Font Changer
+## How to Enable the Font Changer

+### 1. Open Helperbird

-**Step 1**: Click on the Helperbird icon in your browser to open the extension menu.
+Click the Helperbird icon in your browser to open the extension’s menu.

+### 2. Find the Font Option

-**Step 2**: Use the search function at the top of the menu to quickly find the "Font" option.
+Use the search feature within the menu to look for the "Font" option.

+### 3. Turn On the Font Feature

-**Step 3**: Locate the "Font" toggle and turn it on by clicking it.
+Find the toggle switch for "Font" and click it to activate the feature.

+---

+## How to Select a Dyslexia-Friendly Font

-### Changing the Font
+### 1. View Font Choices

-**Step 4**: After enabling the Font option, you'll see a selection of fonts displayed.
+With the Font feature enabled, a variety of font options will appear.

-**Step 5**: Scroll through the available fonts and click on the one you prefer to apply it to the webpage.
+### 2. Choose a Dyslexia-Friendly Font

+Browse through the fonts and select a dyslexia-friendly font like Lexend or OpenDyslexic by clicking on it.

+### 3. See the Change

-**Step 6**: The page will automatically update with your selected font, changing the text to the font style you chose.
+The text on the webpage will immediately update to the selected font, making it easier to read for dyslexic users.

+---

+## Available Dyslexia Friendly Fonts

+- OpenDyslexic
+- Lexend
+- Comic Sans

+---

-## Available Font Choices
+## Additional Font Options

 - Arial
 - Comic Sans
-- OpenDyslexic
 - Tahoma
 - Verdana
 - Gothic